 Preparing for a Meeting

-Be clear why you want to have a meeting.
-Who do you need to meet with.
-If the issues are school related, you may want to meet with your child’s class teacher or form tutor, the Special Educational Needs Co-ordinator (SENCo) or Head Teacher.
+Be clear about why you want to have a meeting and who you need to meet with.
+If the issues are school-related, you may want to meet with your child’s class teacher or form tutor, the Special Educational Needs Co-ordinator (SENCo) or Head Teacher.